 Take into account all your wins, the big ones and the small ones.

 Be self-aware, imaginative, and playful with your rituals.

 - You just finished preparing a meal for the family.
 You could follow it up by making yourself a cup of tea, sitting in your favorite chair, and listening to Mozart.

 - There’s an important discussion with your spouse waiting to happen?
 Why not first dress up, enjoy a long drive, go for some coffee at a quiet café, and then have that talk?

 6. Physically Expressing

-Savoring this way can be something as simple as the snap of the fingers, clapping your hands, a hop, or a sequence of movements, a dance even, which allows your body to express the emotions that arise within.
+Savoring this way can be something as simple as the snap of the fingers, clapping your hands, a hop, or a sequence of movements, or even a dance, which allows your body to express the emotions that arise within.

 When we savor, we are having positive feelings and are also aware of them.
 It’s not only the warmth of being around loved ones, but it’s also the recognition that those connections are very special.

-Savouring is a deliberate act of recognition of the value of a moment and retaining the positive emotions that come with it.
+Savoring is a deliberate act of recognizing the value of a moment and retaining the positive emotions that come with it.